chi2eut/demand-0cfa-lean/README.md

-# Informal Proof of Demand 0CFA Soundness in Lean 4
+# Proof of Demand 0CFA Soundness in Lean 4

 This document provides an informal walkthrough of the formal proof implemented in `DemandCfa.lean`.
 The proof establishes the bidirectional equivalence between the dynamic evaluation of a program and the static demand analysis.